duanzhuojun/cs149_Fa24_Duan/PA2_QA_Quiz5.md

 3. (30 mins) Quiz 5

 ### JSON file
 A JSON file stores data in key-value pairs and arrays.
+There may be a dictionary or a list at the top level.
 JSON allows developers to store various data types as human-readable code, with the keys serving as names and the values containing related data.

 ### JSON Data example: